 After college, Norm served in the United States Navy, including a tour of duty in Vietnam.
 He then worked in Los Angeles as a writer for television and advertising.
 He and his family moved to New England in 1987 when he began serving The Mother Church as Managing Editor of World Monitor Magazine.
 Since then, he’s worked in communications and media production for several Church departments, including the Committee on Publication, the Clerk’s Office, and The Writings of Mary Baker Eddy (now called the Office of the Publisher’s Agent).
 He’s also been involved in producing The Mother Church Annual Meeting for many years.
 He became listed as a practitioner in The Christian Science Journal in 2011 and has served on the Christian Science Board of Lectureship for three years.

 Bryan grew up in New Jersey and France and holds a Bachelor’s degree and a Master of Music degree in organ performance, as well as a Prix d’Excellence from France and a Soloist Diploma from Germany.
 His career as a concert organist was definitively launched in 1988 when he won the First International Organ Competition, Musashino-Tokyo, Japan, as well as the “Special Prize for the Best Performance of a Japanese Composition” commissioned for the competition.
 Throughout his career he has been active as a recitalist, a church musician, and a university teacher, including four years as an organ instructor at the Tokyo National University of Fine Arts and Music.
 During his 16-year residence in Japan, he concertized extensively throughout the country, giving recitals in major concert halls, universities, and churches.
 He has performed with several well-known Japanese orchestras and has been featured on national radio and television.
 He has also given recitals in France, Germany, the United States, and South Korea, including some recent venues such as Notre Dame Cathedral in Paris, l’Eglise de Saint-Germain-en-Laye, Saint Louis de Toulon as a featured artist at the Toulon Organ Festival, and Grace Cathedral in San Francisco.
-Bryan has just finished recording a new CD on The Mother Church organ titled “Majestic” which is now available for purchase from Christian Science Reading Rooms and online at christianscience.buysub.com.
-His previous CD, “Glorious,” is also available.
+Bryan recorded two CDs on The Mother Church organ titled "Glorious" and "Majestic."
+These are available for purchase from Christian Science Reading Rooms and online at christianscience.buysub.com.

 Rebecca earned a B.M. in voice performance from Ithaca College and sang in operas, musicals, and concerts until she discovered a passion for composing original sacred and secular songs.
 She has written sacred solos for voice and piano, which can be found on Watchfiremusic.com, an inspirational music company.
 Several of those pieces have been performed at The Mother Church by various soloists, including Rebecca, who often accompanies herself on the digital piano.
 A few of those songs can also be found on the time4thinkers.com podcast, The Weekly Musician.
 She also enjoys performing her secular songs and has given shows in New York City, upstate New York, Colorado, and California.Rebecca has treasured the experience of singing in various Christian Science branch churches for over twelve years, mainly in New York City, where she lives.
 She has performed in church-sponsored concerts, summits, and in collaborative lectures featuring Chet Manchester, Ginny Luedeman, and Maryl Walters.
 As a class-taught student of Christian Science and a proponent of musical outreach, Rebecca is deeply grateful to be joining the platform of The Mother Church, along with Bill Burden, as co-soloist.